Clean-Pick/first-game/README.md

 ##How to use

-Just download firstgame.exe and run it.
+Just download first game.exe and run it.

 I'm very bad at this game, my highscore is about 25 or so, see if you can beat me :)